 There are a few three-word phrases that are like kryptonite for casual relationships: "I love you," "This isn't working," and "What are we?"
 While the sentiments behind all of these are completely reasonable, there's a misconception that you're supposed to happily float in purgatory instead of defining the terms of your relationship.
 And that's not fair at all.

-Knopp says the goal of defining a relationship isn't always to be monogamous, and that's often misunderstood.
-DTR talks are really just two people or more figuring out what their arrangement is going to look like, she says.
+Dr. Knopp says the goal of defining a relationship isn't always to be monogamous, and that's often misunderstood.
+These talks are really just two people or more figuring out what their arrangement is going to look like, she says.
 So even if monogamy comes up in conversation, you can still make a mutual decision to go another way, she says.
-You can define the relationship as open, for example, or define it as over.
+You can define the relationship as open, for example.

-As counterintuitive as this may sound, it's extra important for non-monogamous couples to DTR, so they can have a clear understanding of what their setup is going to look like, Knopp says.
+As counterintuitive as this may sound, it's extra important for non-monogamous couples to "DTR," so they can have a clear understanding of what their setup is going to look like, Dr. Knopp says.
 For example, you might decide to try an open relationship, with the caveat that you agree to not share details about your other partners with one another.
 "One of the strengths of non-monogamous relationships is often better communication about your expectations for what the relationship is going to look like," she says.
-These topics don't always come up naturally in conversation, which is why having a DTR talk can be so important.
+These topics don't always come up naturally in conversation, which is why having these conversations can be so important.

 To make sure your convo goes well, present your feelings without lobbing accusations, blame, or judgment.
 "Good communication skills are especially important here, and can make it feel safer to have a conversation that otherwise feels scary or threatening," she says.
 Lead with "I" statements instead of "you," and you can try mirroring what your partner says, so you're absolutely sure you understand what they want, she says.

 If you're not getting anywhere with the conversation, that might be a sign that you should table it.
-According to Knopp, many couples wish they had defined the relationship sooner, but that doesn't mean rushing the DTR talk is the answer, either.
-If throwing out a "so, what are we?" still freaks you out, just think about it this way: "In general, it's better to decide about something than it is to not decide about something," Knopp says.
+According to Dr. Knopp, many couples wish they had defined the relationship sooner, but that doesn't mean rushing these talks is the answer, either.
+If throwing out a "so, what are we?" still freaks you out, just think about it this way: "In general, it's better to decide about something than it is to not decide about something," Dr. Knopp says.
 Ultimately, it's your relationship and your choice.